 Patch Iron On Instructions

-Patch Application Using a Household Iron
+Patch Application Using Household Iron

 - If you have difficulty with adherence, you can increase heat, length of the press, and pressure.

-Patch Application Using A Heat Press
+Patch Application Using A Fabric Glue

-Rhinestone Application Using a Household Iron
+How To Apply Rhinestones Appliques Using a Household Iron

-- Carefully position your design and cover the design with a thin pressing cloth or baking parchment paper.
+- Carefully position your design and cover the design with a thin, pressing cloth or baking parchment paper.

-- Press straight down for 45-50 seconds with constant pressure (not back & forth), then turn the garment inside out and repeat the process.
+- Press straight down for 45-50 seconds with constant pressure (not back & forth), then turn the garment inside and repeat the process.

 - Allow cooling thoroughly before slowly removing the clear plastic.